Skip to content

 Or add to .env — the test suite auto-loads it via python-dotenv.

 When REMOTE_LAB_URL is unset, fixtures fall back to local execution (requires Netlab and Containerlab installed on the host).
+The full set of timeout overrides (REMOTE_LAB_REQUEST_TIMEOUT, REMOTE_LAB_SESSION_TIMEOUT, REMOTE_LAB_ACQUISITION_TIMEOUT) lives in the Remote Lab client config reference.

 Creating Lab Fixtures